AlexDz27/install-lemp/readme.md

 `ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'password';`

 All good!
 You can now exit mysql via Ctrl+D or writing `exit;`

+## GitHub ssh

+`ssh-keygen -t ed25519 -C "alexeydzyuba27@gmail.com"`

+`eval "$(ssh-agent -s)"`

+`ssh-add ~/.ssh/id_ed25519`

+Copy contents of `~/.ssh/id_ed25519.pub` to clipboard

+Go to Github "Settings > SSH and GPG keys" > "New SSH key" and put it there.

+Test if you can successfully connect to Github via SSH :)
+`ssh -T git@github.com`
+There should be something like
+`Hi AlexDz27!
+You've successfully authenticated, but GitHub does not provide shell access.`